 Compliance, Ransomware and Privacy, Oh My!

-Compliance, privacy, ransomware, and DevSecOps are common topics in the realm of cybersecurity.
-You may notice that these themes emerge from the topics covered each week.
-Join Jesse as he elaborates on each topic using common definitions.
 In the News: Malware is being used to spy on journalists, politicians and human rights activists!
 How does the new Colorado Privacy Bill stack up against California and Virginia?
 Detecting brand impersonation is becoming easier, yet more complex.
 Tune in for more in this week’s episode of Meanwhile in Security.

 Links: